aspyrx/ipaces.org/src/routes/about/bylaws/index.md

 ## ARTICLE I. MISSION

-The mission of the IPACES group is to advance research and education of Chinese Earth Sciences and to promote scientific collaboration between China and other countries.
+The mission of the IPACES is to foster international collaboration of research and education in the field of Earth Sciences and support the professional development of Chinese Earth Scientists.

 ## ARTICLE II.
 MEMBERSHIP